Finance and Scholarships

 First Passport Grant

-The Center for Women’s Intercultural Leadership offers a First Passport Grant for students who plan to study abroad but do not have a passport yet.
-The grant will cover the total cost ($145) for an adult U.S. passport.
-CWIL will offer 10 grants this year and give preference to underrepresented students in study abroad.
-Please contact the Global Education Office at abroad@saintmarys.edu if you have any questions.
-Current Saint Mary's College students may click HERE for the application form and instructions.
-Applications are typically due in November.
+The Global Education Office offers a First Passport Grant for students who do not have a passport yet.
+The grant will cover up to $180 of the cost for an adult U.S. passport.
+The Global Education Office will offer up to 5 grants in each application cycle.
+Preference will be given to underrepresented students in study abroad and to students who have demonstrated a commitment to participate in a Saint Mary's study abroad program.
+Please contact the Global Education Office at abroad@saintmarys.edu with any questions.
+Current Saint Mary's College students may click HERE for the eligibility requirements, instructions, and application form.

 Step 4: Apply for External Scholarships